A Brief History of the Department of Philosophy & Religion Studies @ UNT

-In March, 1969 Professor Richard Owsley urged me to apply for the position of chairman of the soon to be formed philosophy department at North Texas State University (now the University of North Texas).
-Previously, philosophy had been a small group of professors without a collective identity, shuffled from one department to another (English to Sociology to History; Tinkers to Evers to Chance).
-In June the university offered me the chairman/founder position.
+In March, 1969 Professor Richard Owsley urged me to apply for the position of chairman of the soon to be formed Philosophy Department at North Texas State University (now the University of North Texas).
+Previously, philosophy at UNT had consisted of a small group of professors lacking any collective identity, shuffled from one department to another (English to Sociology to History; Tinkers to Evers to Chance).
+In June of that year the university offered me the chairman/founder position.
 I accepted and arrived from Knoxville, Tennessee, in August, 1969 via exclusive U-Haul Transport.

-Like other humanities departments, philosophy was then regarded by the university as a service program destined to teach introductory courses and crank out massive student hour numbers.
+Like other humanities departments, philosophy was then regarded by the university as a service program whose task was to teach introductory courses and crank out massive numbers of student contact hours.
 Realistically, then, our primary goal as a department had to be to maintain our professor / course / student hour ratios.
-We were allowed, however, to develop our curriculum, using it to create a minor and then a major in philosophy.
-It was a difficult balancing act—keeping productive numbers and expanding our reach into upper level courses.
-But, while remaining a small department, we managed to create and increasingly complete program, gradually adding courses and becoming competitive on the undergraduate level.
+We were allowed, however, to develop our curriculum, and we used this freedom to create a minor and then a major in philosophy.
+It was a difficult balancing act--keeping productive numbers and expanding our reach into upper level courses.
+But, while remaining a small department, we managed to create an increasingly complete program, gradually adding courses and becoming competitive on the undergraduate level.

-Though we managed to grow by accretion, adding a sizable list of minors and majors and occasional new faculty, pickings were sparse.
-Every spring or early summer we would run out of stationary or postage and have to besiege the Dean of Arts and Sciences for additional funds to purchase them.
-Occasional grant monies would allow us to bring in speakers, the best known of which was Willard Van Orman Quine.
+Although we slowly grew by accretion, adding a sizable list of minors and majors and occasional new faculty, the pickings were sparse.
+Every spring we would run out of stationary or postage and have to beg the Dean of Arts and Sciences for additional funds to purchase them.
+Occasional grant monies would allow us to bring in speakers, the best known of whom was Willard Van Orman Quine.

-In the mid-1970’s the Dean of the Graduate School told us that the legislature would allow us to award a master’s degree in philosophy.
+In the mid-1970s the Dean of the Graduate School told us that the legislature would allow us to award a master's degree in philosophy.
 We would have accepted, but we were told that the university would give us no more than one hundred dollars to support the new program.
 This would pay part of the cost for a brochure advertising the degree.
-We declined, urging the dean, before dispensing this largess, to come up with money for letterhead and postage.
+We declined, while urging the dean to increase this largess by coming up with money for letterhead and postage.

-The preceding account of the fortunes of philosophy at North Texas is accurate.
-But it leaves out an important development.
+The preceding account of the fortunes of philosophy at North Texas leaves out an important development.
 In the summer of 1984 the UNT campus was flooded by enthusiastic young Christians promising that their appearance would be followed in the next semester by a tsunami of faith.
-The tsunami did not materialize, but the sudden plethora convinced us that we should do more to make it possible for students to know about the history of their own and other religions, as well as the existence of theologies (ways of discussing belief) and antitheologies.
-The result—not easily achieved through state government, was permission to create a Department of Philosophy and Religion Studies (1989).
-Why is this a department of religion studies and not religious studies?
-Because the state legislature, terrified of transgressing the boundary between Church and State, opined that while students can not be said to study religiously, it is all right if they study religion.
-We were thus able to create a minor in religion studies.
+The tsunami did not materialize, but the sudden plethora convinced us that we should do more to make it possible for students to know about the history of their own and other religions.
+Consequently, in 2015 the Department changed its name to Philosophy and Religion.

-One can then look back on over forty years of philosophy at North Texas with a sense of valid satisfaction.
-What began as a straggling collection of professors passed like gypsies from place to place has culminated in a robust, thriving department, internationally known and able to pursue a many-level course of instruction from religion studies through classical philosophical thought through environmental ethics.
-In tandem with these, there is a proliferation of new centers and projects, which draw on the department’s strengths and apply them.
-Among these are the Center for Environmental Ethics (Prof. Eugene Hargrove), the Center for the Study of Interdisciplinarity (Prof. Robert Frodeman) and the Philosophy of Water Project (Prof. Irene Klaver).
+One can look back over forty years of philosophy at North Texas with a sense of satisfaction.
+What began as a straggling collection of professors passing from place to place has developed into a robust, thriving department, internationally known and able to pursue a many-level course of instruction from classical philosophical thought through religion through environmental ethics.
+In connection with these, there has over the years been a proliferation of centers and projects which draw on the department's strengths and apply them.
+Among these are the Center for Environmental Ethics (Prof. Eugene Hargrove), the Sub-Antarctic Biocultural Conservation Program (Prof. Ricardo Rozzi) and the Philosophy of Water Project (Prof. Irene Klaver) the Philosophy of Food Project (Prof. David Kaplan).
 To these one must add the interdisciplinary program which connects and interrelates environmental sciences and environmental philosophy.
-This arrangement involves a speakers program as well as the taking of philosophy courses by environmental sciences students and the taking of environmental sciences courses by philosophy students.

 In conclusion, there are those who believe that philosophy is strictly an ivory-tower enterprise.
-The philosophy program at North Texas finds no reason to deny that the various stands of philosophy can pursue pure analysis of perfectly abstract speculative thought.
-But it all has, we believe, to be brought down to earth somewhere.
-That is, to borrow Plato’s insight, philosophers may wish to bask in enlightenment, but in fact, they need to be urged to return the chancy “cave” of the real world and enlighten both those who live there and the methods/concepts they use to deal with the creatures that live there.
-We believe that the Philosophy program developed at the University of North Texas does exactly this.
+The philosophy program at North Texas finds no reason to deny that the various stands of philosophy can pursue pure analysis of abstract speculative thought.
+But it all has, we believe, to eventually be brought down to earth.
+To borrow Plato's insight, philosophers may wish to bask in enlightenment, but they also need to be urged to return the "cave" of the "real" world to engage those who live there.
+The Philosophy program developed at the University of North Texas does exactly this.

 ~ Professor Pete A.Y.
 Gunter, December 2010